Greif (NYSE:GEF) Updates FY 2021 Earnings Guidance

-Greif (NYSE:GEF) issued an update on its FY 2021 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $5.100-$5.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.630.
+Greif (NYSE:GEF) updated its FY 2021 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $5.100-$5.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.630.
 The company issued revenue guidance of -.

-Greif (NYSE:GEF) last released its quarterly earnings results on Tuesday, August 31st.
-The industrial products company reported $1.93 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.54 by $0.39.
-The company had revenue of $1.49 billion during the quarter, compared to analysts’ expectations of $1.39 billion.
-Greif had a net margin of 6.43% and a return on equity of 19.67%.
-The business’s quarterly revenue was up 37.7% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $0.85 earnings per share.
-Equities research analysts predict that Greif will post 5.27 EPS for the current year.

-Several brokerages have recently weighed in on GEF.
-Zacks Investment Research lowered shares of Greif from a buy rating to a hold rating and set a $66.00 price objective on the stock. in a research report on Wednesday, August 18th.
-Wells Fargo & Company raised their price target on shares of Greif from $68.00 to $77.00 and gave the company an overweight rating in a research note on Thursday, May 20th.
-BMO Capital Markets raised their price objective on shares of Greif from $68.00 to $71.00 and gave the company an outperform rating in a report on Friday, September 3rd.
-Robert W. Baird raised their price objective on shares of Greif from $60.00 to $66.00 and gave the company a neutral rating in a report on Friday, June 11th.
-Finally, KeyCorp raised their price target on shares of Greif from $55.00 to $57.00 and gave the stock an underweight rating in a report on Friday, September 3rd.
-One research analyst has rated the stock with a sell rating, two have issued a hold rating and three have issued a buy rating to the company.
-Based on data from MarketBeat.com, the company currently has a consensus rating of Hold and a consensus price target of $63.83.
+GEF has been the topic of several analyst reports.
+KeyCorp boosted their target price on Greif from $55.00 to $57.00 and gave the company an underweight rating in a research report on Friday, September 3rd.
+Zacks Investment Research downgraded Greif from a buy rating to a hold rating and set a $66.00 target price on the stock. in a research report on Wednesday, August 18th.
+BMO Capital Markets boosted their target price on Greif from $68.00 to $71.00 and gave the company an outperform rating in a research report on Friday, September 3rd.
+Finally, Robert W. Baird boosted their target price on Greif from $60.00 to $66.00 and gave the company a neutral rating in a research report on Friday, June 11th.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and two have assigned a buy rating to the stock.
+According to MarketBeat.com, Greif presently has an average rating of Hold and a consensus target price of $67.40.

 About Greif